As a person-centred counsellor:

 You might find it helpful to set some goals that you feel are achievable.
 You can discuss this with me in our first session so we can both aim to reach that goal together.

-Talk about what's most important to you:
+Talk about what feel important to you:

-Tell me what’s working for you, and what isn’t:
+Tell me what’s working and what isn’t:

 Understand that counselling can make you feel worse before you feel better: